UW-GDA/uruguay_droughts/README.md

 ## Results:

 ### Data pre-processing:
-Datasets consisted of daily values of precipitation, wind speed, and temperature, which were grouped by month.
-They then appeared as follows:
+The dataset consisted of daily values for precipitation, wind speed, and temperature.
+These variables were aggregated as follows:
+* Precipitation: Aggregated by monthly sum.
+* Wind speed and temperature: Aggregated by monthly mean.

 ![download](https://github.com/user-attachments/assets/ea1ea3e9-e07b-4e38-9fb7-4b8d02370c33)